-There were still 34 estates in the Pool, but in this year 28 were required to make rum only 6 distilleries Were not operated.
+There were still 34 estates in the Pool, but in this year 28 were required to make rum only 6 distilleries were not operated.
 Rum was also made at Denbigh Estate which only possessed a distillery as the factory had been dismantled.
-By arrangement the rum produced the Pool and duced at Denbigh was not sold through the Pool and no further quantities were made by that estate.
+By arrangement the rum produced at Denbigh was not sold through the Pool and no further quantities were made by that estate.
 A total of approximately 6,900 puncheons of rum and alcohol were made, a record so far.